It comes up more and more often in conversations about the CG method . Protein with large molecules and protein with small molecules.

 If you have low/medium porosity hair , you can better use small proteins in your hair products.
 A handy tip for this porosity is that a heat cap could be a solution.
 This will open up your hair cuticles a bit more and the proteins can be better absorbed by your hair.

-How do you recognize the proteins?
+How do you recognize the small proteins?

 The smallest proteins can be recognized in the ingredients list as ' Amino Acids ' or ' Peptides '.
 These can actually be used for all hair types.